ipfs-inactive/docs/content/guides/examples/websites.md

 Each time you change your website, you will have to republish it, update the DNS TXT record with the new value of `$SITE_CID` and wait for it to propagate.

-You can get around that limitation by using IPNS, the Interplanetary Naming System.
+You can get around that limitation by using IPNS, the [InterPlanetary Naming System](https://docs.ipfs.io/guides/concepts/ipns/).

 You might have noticed `/ipns/` instead of `/ipfs/` in the updated links in the previous section.